Equitrans Midstream Corporation [ETRN] – A worthy stock for long-term investors

-Equitrans Midstream Corporation [NYSE: ETRN] shares went higher by 2.35% from its previous closing of $4.25, now trading at the price of $4.35, also adding 0.1 points.
+Equitrans Midstream Corporation [NYSE: ETRN] shares went lower by -8.53% from its previous closing of $5.10, now trading at the price of $4.66, also adding -0.44 points.
 Is ETRN stock a buy or should you stay away?

 Equitrans Midstream Corporation [NYSE:ETRN]: Analyst Rating and Earnings